finmoorhouse/fin/src/writing/moral-mountaineering.md

 When you’re building a house, you don’t ask what would make the construction site more superficially resemble a house that day.
 Instead, your work is guided by which components a finished house must include, and the order they can be added.
 Scientific results and new technologies are like bricks in a building: later insights rely on earlier ones like one layer of bricks rests on the next; and once placed they don’t easily crumble or get forgotten. {% note 'Construction scaffolding can be built' %}Some scaffolding is coated in a protective fabric called 'scrim', which can be decorated with a facade image. {% image '/writing/moral-mountaineering/scrim' 'Scaffolding scrim' %}{% endnote %} in different ways, and it’s ok if it’s a bit of an eyesore for the street, because eventually it gets stripped away.
 But when bricklayers place bricks, and technologists figures, or a materials scientist gets some new result about how to make smaller batteries, they can be fairly confident those steps are on the critical path to some more complete project.

 Obviously, *obviously*, this whole ‘moral paralysis’ problem isn’t the kind of thing you can resolve with a {% note 'metaphor and a rule of thumb' %}In chess, a move can look killer until you spot that one saving response your opponent could make in the critical line.
 But wait — you have a response to the response.
 But wait — and so on.
 Rules of thumb might help a bit, but if you want to play the best move then thinking hard is necessary.
-You don’t get good at chess by reading aphorisms.{% endnote %}.
+You don’t get good at chess by reading aphorisms!{% endnote %}.
 Sometimes the fastest route actually does involve turning away from the summit.
 Perhaps there are deep crevasses in the shadows along the straight path toward the summit.

 Still, I need a takeaway — some reviewers told me they liked an earlier draft of this post but they didn’t know {% note 'what the point was' %}In particular: is this a problem with **utilitarianism** (or consequentialism more broadly)?
 Utilitarianism says “do the thing with the best overall consequences”, which sounds like plain gradient ascent.
 And I seem to be disagreeing, by recommending actions with (sometimes) worse immediate consequences.
 But no, this is not a deep or interesting problem with utilitarianism.
 ‘Overall consequences’ shouldn't mean ‘immediate consequences’.
 Only an explicitly myopic-in-time version of utilitarianism would go wrong, by acting like a stubbornly lazy hiker in the analogy.
 I do think utilitarianism alone has less to say about *cooperation*, but that's a different story.{% endnote %}.
 Maybe it's this: